Rethinking the Evaluation of Secure Code Generation: Limitations and Threats to Validity

-The \textit{internal} threat to validity lies in potential mistakes during manual inspection.
-Specifically, we may misidentify a vulnerability reported by different scanners.
-To mitigate this threat, we ensure that each vulnerability is examined by at least two authors.
-A third author will chime in to resolve any disagreements.
+The \textit{internal} threat to validity lies in the limitations of static analyzers, which may produce false negatives, as discussed in~\autoref{sec: problems}.
+To mitigate this, we use three different static analyzers and take the union of all detected CVEs, which helps reduce false negatives.

 The \textit{external} threat to validity primarily lies in the subjects used in our study.
 The code generation tasks we examine may not be representative.
 We mitigate this risk by using two recent large datasets covering over 2,000 tasks.
 Since these datasets focus mainly on Python, our findings may not generalize to other programming languages.
 However, most existing techniques were originally evaluated using Python.
 Our study re-evaluates these techniques.
 For the SecCodePLT dataset, we generate unit tests using an LLM.
 While the test cases may be limited, we address this by manually inspecting the generated inputs in conjunction with the ground truth code and setup files.
 We also manually calibrate problematic unit tests.
-Additionally, the LLMs and vulnerability scanners used in this study may not be fully inclusive, especially given the rapid development of LLMs.
-However, we argue that the general observations regarding existing secure code generation techniques will still hold, as the issues stem from their technical design rather than the specific LLMs or tools used.
+Although we did not manually verify edge case coverage, adding more cases would likely lower the passing rate, which supports our conclusion that existing methods are limited.
+Additionally, the LLMs and vulnerability scanners used in this study may not be fully representative, especially given the rapid development of LLMs.
+However, we argue that the general observations regarding existing secure code generation techniques will still hold, as the issues stem from their technical design rather than the specific LLMs or tools used.\looseness=-1

+The \textit{construct} threat lies in determining a code snippet as vulnerable during manual inspection.
+Specifically, we may misidentify a vulnerability reported by different scanners.
+To mitigate this threat, we ensure that each vulnerability is examined by at least two authors.
+A third author will chime in to resolve any disagreements.

+\textbf{Other Limitations.} In our study, we do not include the HumanEval dataset as it was primarily designed to measure functionality.
+It consists of relatively simple tasks that lack the complexity required to trigger security issues in generated code.
+Additionally, the samples used in our evaluation might have been included in the training data of LLMs, potentially causing data contamination.
+Our employed two datasets are generally released after the evaluated models.
+Although this does not guarantee no data contamination, our results show existing works are still limited in generating secure and functional code, even if the test data may have been trained on, which further confirms the need for better designs.

+Due to resource limits, we did not repeat every experiment: a full run costs 430 GPU-hours ($\approx$ 18 days) on a single NVIDIA A100, and larger models (e.g., DeepSeek) require more.
+As a stability check, we repeated Qwen three times with consistent results, totaling 1,290 GPU-hours ($\approx$ 54 days) on one A100.